 This form sets out your obligations as an accused person.
-They are intended to ensure that you appear in the specified court on the specified date.
+It is to ensure that you appear in the specified court on the specified date.

-Und er the powers conferred by section 8 of the Bail Decree 20 000, I [nan ne of police officer granting bail] hereby grant you [name of accused person] bail to at tend [name of court] on [date] at [time] in relation to the offence of of [offence].
-DRESS address you have given me as your place of residence is [acc used person's address and telephone number (if any)].
-NDITIONS conditions on which bail is granted are- (a) You must attend the [court] on [date] at [time] and there surrender into the cus stody of the bail officer. (b) [°] [If required - see section 29.]
-You must continue to a offence are continued, whether upon adjournment, com ich proceedings in respect of the (c) You must reside at the above address until your case is fina the bail officer of the court or the officer in charge of the (d) You must not at any time approach or interfere with wit nesses connected with the case a igainst you. (e) [Others e.g. surrender of passport]

-SECURITY/SURETIES

-[Here state (a) whether any security and if so what security is required of the person accused; (b) and whether any sureties are required, and if so who they are, and whether they are required to provide security and if so what security.]

-ACKNOWLEDGEMENT
+Unde r the powers conferred by section 8 of the Bail Act 2002, I

+e of police officer granting bail) hereby grant y

+(name of accused person) bail to atte

+at

+(offence).

+ADDI RESS:

+The address you have given me as your place of residence

+(accus sed person's address and telephone number (if any)).

+CONI DITIONS:

+onditions on which bail is granted are-

+(a) You must attend the (court) on

+(4) You must attend the (court) on

-I have been made aware of the nature and conditions of my bail and I understand the obligations which they impose.
+custody of the bail officer. (time) and there surrender into the

+a.s FIE

+(b) [If required - see section 29] You must continue to appear at any time and place

+at which proceedings in respect of the offence are continued, whether upo

+adjournment, commital or otherwise
-I agree to observe these conditions and acknowledge that I will face penalties for any breach of them.

-[If security required]

-I further acknowledge that I will [forfeit to the Republic of the Fiji Islands the sum of \$ now deposited] OR [owe to the Republic of the Fiji Islands the sum of \$] if I fail to comply with Condition (a) [or (b)] above.
+You must reside at the above address until your case is finally disposed of.
+(If you wish to reside elsewhere, you must notify the bail officer of the court or the officer police station at least 24 hours beforehand). in charge of the You must not at any time approach or interfere with witnesses connected with the case against you.
+[Others e.g. surrender of passport] SECURITY/SURETIES: Here state (a) whether any security and if so what security is required of the person accused; (b) and whether any sureties are required, and if so who they are, and whether they are required to provide security and if so what security.]
+ACKNOWLEDGEMENT: I have been made aware of the nature and conditions of my bail and I understand the obligations which they impose. agree to observe these conditions and acknowledge that I will face penalties for any breach of them.
+[If security required] I further acknowledge that I will [forfeit to the Republic of the Fiji Islands the sum of now deposited OR owe to the Republic of the Fiji Islands the sum of if I fail to comply with condition (a) [or (b)] above.
+Signed Accused Surety (if any) Police Officer granting bail Date Police Station

-Signed: , Accused

-Surety (if any)

-Police Officer granting bail

-Date:

-Time:

-Police Station:

-Receipt for Passport etc. (if appropriate) Receipt for cash deposit (if appropriate) Delete if not required.
+Receipt for Passport etc. (if appropriate) Receipt for cash deposit (if appropriate)

+Delete if not required